 Welcome to Creative Math for Children!

-Adults are intellectual beings and sometimes struggle to comprehend that a young child learning to count for the first time has no idea what one is…or two or three for that matter.
-They explain numbers to children intellectually assuming the child can think and argue like they do.
+Adults are intellectual beings and sometimes struggle to comprehend that a young child learning about numbers for the first time has no idea what one is…or two or three for that matter.
+They will use abstract language and terms to try and explain assuming the child can think and argue like they do.

 The important thing to remember is that young children do not think intellectually at all.
 If you look at the developmental phases of the growing human being as defined by Rudolf Steiner, causal (intellectual) thinking only really starts during puberty.
 Imagine trying to explain something to someone in a foreign language that they don’t understand.
 Then you will gain an idea of what the young ones are facing when presented with intellectual concepts.
 They will memorize whatever math they are given and even do well but there will be no real understanding of the mathematical activities.
 The numbers will belong to a mysterious world that just doesn’t make any sense.